UBC-MDS/DSCI-532_2025_30_road-accident-dashboard/README.md

-# DSCI 532 - Group 30: Road Accident
+# DSCI 532 - Group 30: Canadian Road Accident Tracker

 ## Our Motivation and Purpose